Overview

 4. Click CREATE NEW TERM.

-6. Complete the fields as follows.
+6. Complete the fields as follows and choose Create

 Text for Comparison